TrueBlocks/trueblocks-core/docs/content/chifra/accounts.md

   -a, --watchlist string   available with --watch option only, a file containing the addresses to watch -c, --commands string    available with --watch option only, the file containing the list of commands to apply to each watched address
-  -b, --batch_size uint    available with --watch option only, the number of monitors to process in each batch (default 8) -s, --sleep float        available with --watch option only, the number of seconds to sleep between runs (default 14) -D, --decache            removes related items from the cache -x, --fmt string         export format, one of [none|json*|txt|csv]
+  -b, --batch_size uint    available with --watch option only, the number of monitors to process in each batch (default 8) -u, --run_count uint     available with --watch option only, run the monitor this many times, then quit -s, --sleep float        available with --watch option only, the number of seconds to sleep between runs (default 14) -D, --decache            removes related items from the cache -x, --fmt string         export format, one of [none|json*|txt|csv]